IKE Platform

 | ws:overview — consolidated dashboard | inspection | Consolidated manifest + graph + status + cascade |

-| ws:post-release — bump to next development version | release | Bump every subproject to the next development version |
+| ws:post-release — bump to next development version | release | Bump every member to the next development version |

 | ws:pull — git pull across the workspace | sync | git pull --rebase across the workspace |